 Because the election of directors requires only a plurality vote, abstentions will have no impact upon the election of directors.
-Abstentions will also have no impact on the outcome of Proposal 2 (ratification of the independent registered public accounting firm), but will be treated as votes "AGAINST" Proposal 3 (amendment to our Articles of Incorporation to change our corporate name).
+Abstentions will also have no impact on the outcome of Proposal 2 (ratification of the independent registered public accounting firm).